LindySez | Recipes

 Jump to Recipe Print Recipe

-A massage works wonders, be it on a human or kale.
-This Massaged Kale Greek Salad turns raw kale from tough and bitter into soft and sweet
+A massage works wonders, whether it's on a human or kale.
+This Massaged Kale Greek Salad transforms raw kale from tough and bitter into something soft and sweet - proving that sometimes the simplest techniques yield the most dramatic results.

 Massaged Kale Greek Salad in a yellow bowl.